 Materials: Understanding Reactive and Non-Reactive Cookware

-Cookware materials differ in two important qualities: reactivity and thermal properties.
+Cookware materials differ in two critical qualities: reactivity and thermal properties.

-Ceramics (including earthenware, stoneware, and glass) and stainless steel are considered non-reactive.
-While these don't conduct heat very well and tend to have “hot spots,” they won’t interfere with the chemical structure of the food in such a way that changes the look or edibility.
+This means, “while these don't conduct heat very well and tend to have “hot spots,” she explains, “they won’t interfere with the chemical structure of the food in such a way that changes the look or edibility.
+Their other big advantage is that once they’re hot, they stay hot for quite some time.”

 The good news is that it’s possible to get the best of both worlds.

-Manufacturers have found ways to combine elements, such as adding a layer of copper to the bottom of a stainless steel pan or coating iron with enamel, to heat the pan evenly while still protecting food from direct contact with the reactive metal.
+By adding a layer of copper to the bottom of a stainless steel pan or coating iron with enamel, manufacturers have figured out a way to deliver even heating and avoid contact with reactive metal.

 Considering Your Cooktop

-To get the best results from your cookware, you should also consider which material will work best with your type of cooktop.
+To get the best results from your cookware, you should also be mindful of which material works best with your specific cooktop.

 Smooth Electric Cooktops

 Glass or ceramic cooktops are easy to clean, and they have a very contemporary look.
-However, those smooth surfaces require cookware that is also smooth on the bottom.
-If you have a smooth electric cooktop, this will be the most important feature for you to shop for.
+However, these smooth surfaces require cookware bottoms that are almost equally as smooth.
+If you have one of these cooktops in your home, this will be the most important feature to focus on.

 Electric Coil Cooktops

 Electric coil stoves have been around for a long time—they're a frequent choice due to being affordable, easy to use, and familiar to many people.
-However, electric coil stoves are also notorious for heating unevenly.
+However, they’re also notorious for heating unevenly.

 One tip to keep in mind is that the cheaper your stove is, the better your cookware needs to be.